Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/JoypadInputs.md

 ## Web Builds

-The Godot (or the template) currently does not support automatic joypad device detection on the web.
-If icons are being used for input remapping, the joypad icons will not update to match a new detected controller.
+Godot (or the template) currently does not support joypad device detection on the web.
+If icons are being used for input remapping, the joypad icons will *not* update automatically to match a new detected controller.